jneem/scribl/README.md

 It is likely to crash and eat your hard work.
 Even if it doesn't the file format is subject to change, and so future versions of Scribble won't be able to open current save files.
 *Do not* use this for anything important!

 # How to run

 Scribble is written in the [`rust`](www.rust-lang.org) programming language.
 In order to install it, you'll need to first [install a `rust` compiler](https://www.rust-lang.org/tools/install).
+Then you'll need to install some dependencies (because although rust manages rust-written dependencies very easily, scribble also depends on some software written in C).
+If you're running linux, you'll need to install (if you don't have them already) development packages for

+- GTK+-3
+- pango
+- gstreamer
+- alsa
+- atk

 You might need install some [`gstreamer`](gstreamer.freedesktop.org) plugins (at least `vp9enc` and `webmmux`), because Scribble uses gstreamer for encoding videos.
 (If you're on linux, it should be enough to install a package with a name similar to `gstreamer1.0-plugins-good`.)

 Once your rust compiler and gstreamer plugins are ready, you should be able to run Scribble by cloning this git repository, opening it in a terminal, and typing `cargo run --release`.